BooheeFE/taro-template/README.md

 # taro-template

-A starter template for Taro
+A starter template for Taro1.x